THM-MoTE/ModelicaScriptingTools.jl/docs/src/documentation.md

 Currently, the documentation features

 * The full code of the model.
-* A list of all equations of the model as presentation MathML (only available if the model can be insantiated using the [`instantiateModel()`](https://www.openmodelica.org/doc/OpenModelicaUsersGuide/latest/scripting_api.html#instantiatemodel) function of the OpenModelica Scripting API)
+* A list of all equations of the model as presentation MathML (only available if the model can be instantiated using the [`instantiateModel()`](https://www.openmodelica.org/doc/OpenModelicaUsersGuide/latest/scripting_api.html#instantiatemodel) function of the OpenModelica Scripting API)
+* A table listing all variables and parameters of the model (also only available if the model can be instantiated)

 ### Configuration with magic lines